- ELECTRONIC FUNDS TRANSFER

 any instructions they give us to make transfers or otherwise

 use the Services.
-MVB Internet Banking enables you to change
+Internet Banking Services enables you to

-your password; we recommend that you do so regularly.
-We may
+change your password; we recommend that you do so regularly.

 required by applicable law and regulation.
 We do not assume